-'I did the multimedia fast-track journalism course in Manchester and it covered all bases for a career in iournalism in a short amount of time.
+'I did the multimedia fast-track journalism course and it covered all bases for a career in journalism in a short amount of time.
 The tutors really care about your progression and every day I went in and learned a lot but also had a ball doing it.'

-Claudia Savage, PA Media
+Claudia Savage,